The extent of formation of organic molecules in the comae of comets showing relatively high activity: Discussions

-Some of the molecular species that have been detected in comets, and their biological importance, are discussed here. \ch{HCN}, one of the main reservoirs of cometary volatile nitrogen, is a key precursor in the synthesis of amino acids and is likely to play an integral role in the creation of biomolecules \citep{Oro1991}.
+Some of the molecular species that have been detected in comets due to outgassing from the nucleus or formation by gas-phase coma chemistry are of biological importance. \ch{HCN}, one of the main reservoirs of cometary volatile nitrogen, is a key precursor in the synthesis of amino acids and is likely to play an integral role in the creation of biomolecules \citep{Oro1991}.
 Formaldehyde (\ch{H2CO}) is a chemical precursor to sugars, and \ch{CH3OH} is the simplest alcohol that is the starting point from which more complex organics form in the ISM \citep{Garrod2008,Herbst2009,Oberg2009}.
 Glycolaldehyde is a two-carbon sugar precursor, and is an important biomarker molecule since it is postulated to be a building block for ribose, the backbone of RNA \citep{Jalbout2007}.
 Ethylene glycol is a chemically reduced variant of glycolaldehyde and is found in many of the same locations as glycolaldehyde \citep{Hollis2002,Li2017,Pagani2017}.
 Methyl formate is the structural isomer of glycolaldehyde and acetic acid, and is an important complex organic molecules that leads to the synthesis of bio-polymers.
 Formamide is a particularly promising organic molecule since it has an amide functional group which is essential in forming amino acid chains.
 It has been identified as a key precursor of prebiotic molecules, carboxylic acids and sugars \citep{Saladino2012, Saitta2014, Botta2018}.
 Glycine is the simplest amino acid and is a key building block for proteins and peptides \citep{Wincel2000}.
 Phosphorus complements the detection of glycine; phosphorus is an essential element in living organisms since it is required for the formation of adenosine 5$'$-triphosphate which is a driver of many biological processes.